 - Demonstrated leadership potential and ability

-- Personal character, commitment and potential to use creativity as a force for positive social change
+- Personal character, commitment and potential to use design for positive social change

 - Clearly expressed financial need to support educational goals

 - Career and academic goals in line with stated scholarship objectives